 Of course, you wouldn’t have to use only Xylaria here, one of my favorite ways to have tartare is with a little bit of mushroom conserve, which can be made with a mix of species or just one-it’s how I serve it at the Salt Cellar.

-Beef Tartare with Dead Man’s Fingers And Ramp Vinaigrette
+Beef Tartare with Shaved Mushrooms and Ramp Vinaigrette

-- 1 oz dead man’s fingers, thinly sliced on the bias
+- 1 oz fresh wild mushrooms thinly sliced on the bias or shaved with a truffle peeler

 For the vinaigrette